iluvjava/Maths/AMATH 581/Runge Kutta.md

 ### 5th Degree Runge Kutta

-The 5tht degree Runge Kutta involves a lot of evaluations on the both the spetial dimension and the time dimension.
+The 5tht degree Runge Kutta involves a lot of evaluations on the both the spatial dimension and the time dimension.

 > $$y_{n + 1} = y_n + \frac{h}{6}(f_1 + 2f_2 + 2f_3 + f_4) + \mathcal{O}(h^5)$$
 > RK(4)